 If you’re going backpacking, then you’re going to encounter drugs on the road.
 You don’t have to take them, but they’ll be there!

 Asia, the Americas, raves in Europe, and nose-beers in Oz; drugs ARE a worldwide phenomenon.
-You’ll be offered them, you’ll be sold them, and instead of clambering on a high horse or shutting my mouth to avoid rocking the boat, I’d rather just do the adult thing…
+You’ll be offered them, you may be sold them, and instead of clambering on a high horse or shutting my mouth to avoid rocking the boat, I’d rather just do the adult thing…

 This is your ULTIMATE Drug Tourism Guide – newbie and veteran-friendly alike.
 And it is ultimate: you’ll be hard-pressed to find a single other article on the internet this comprehensive and, crucially, honest.